mikesmallhelp/wacat/README.md

 Test timeout of 50000ms exceeded.
 ```

-### Help command
+### Help Command

-To see all the flags, run the command:
+To view all available flags, run the following command:

 ```
 wacat test --help